boutinb/Active-Record-for-CakePHP/README.md

 * Comment (message) belongsTo Post
 * Tag (name) hasAndBelongsToMany Posts

-Call find('first') of find('all') to retrieve the Post records:
+Call find('first') of find('all') to retrieve the posts and with one post you can do the following:
 * $message = $post->message : this retrieves the message of the post
 * $post->message = 'Hallo' : this updates the message of the post
 * $writer = $post->Writer : this retrieves the writer ActiveRecord object
 * $comments = $post->Comments : this retrieves the ActiveRecordAssociation object

-This behavior makes a difference between belongsTo and hasOne associations with hasMany and hasAndBelongsToMany associations:
+The Behavior makes a difference between belongsTo/hasOne associations and hasMany/hasAndBelongsToMany associations:
-* with belongsTo and hasOne associations, the ActiveRecord object pointed by the association is retrieved, and you can use it directly: e.g. $post->Writer->WriterGroup
+* with belongsTo and hasOne associations, the ActiveRecord object pointed by the association is retrieved, and you can use it directly: e.g. $post->Writer->WriterGroup->name
 * with hasMany and hasAndBelongsToMany associations, the ActiveRecordAssociation object is retrieved.
-The class of this object implements the IteratorAggregate, Countable, ArrayAccess interfaces so that you can use it as an array: e.g.:
+The class of this object implements the IteratorAggregate, Countable and ArrayAccess interfaces so that you can use it as an array:

-foreach ($post->Comments as $comment);
+  * foreach ($post->Comments as $comment) {}
-count($post->Comments);
+  * count($post->Comments);
-$comments = $post->Comments; $first_comment = $comments[0];
+  * $comments = $post->Comments; $first_comment = $comments[0];

 But also, the ActiveRecordAssociation class has 3 functions:
   * $comments->add($new_comment);
   * $comments->remove($first_comment);